Emmotes/ic_spoilers/docs/lazaapz.md

     "id": 2402,
     "flavour_text": "",
     "description": {
-        "desc": "Lazaapz gains the Debuff role.
-Power Armor's max stacks are additively increased by $amount___2.
-Whenever her Power Armor stacks loses a multiple of $frequency___4 Lazaapz engages her Gauntlet Launcher, blasting her armor's gauntlet through all enemies in a line.
-The gauntlet deals $amount___5 seconds of BUD damage to each enemy, knocks them back and to the side, and causes them to take $(not_buffed amount___4)% extra damage from all sources until defeated.
-The debuff stacks multiplicatively for each Gauntlet Launcher an enemy is hit by, up to a max of 5 stacks."
+        "desc": "Lazaapz gains the Debuff role and increases Power Armor's max stacks by $amount___2.
+Lazaapz fires her gauntlet in a line each time she loses $frequency___4 Power Armor stacks.
+Enemies hit take $amount___5 seconds of BUD damage, gain a debuff, and are knocked back.
+The debuff causes enemies to take $(not_buffed amount___4)% extra damage from all sources, and stacks multiplicatively up to 5 times."
     },
     "effect_keys": [
         {